College Recreation Center Rules of Entry

 - Lifeguards may restrict activities to ensure the safety of all patrons.

-- Swimmers must shower with soap before entering the pool.
+- Swimmers must shower before entering the pool.

 - No shoes, food, drink, or gum allowed on the pool deck.